dawgfish/labs/HYCU/hycu_lab.rst

 Prerequisites:	HYCU VM Configured, Nutanix Cluster Added, Backup Target Added and you have completed at least one full backup

- 	Login to HYCU UI
+ 	1. Login to HYCU UI

- 	Click on “Virtual Machines” in the left hand pane
+ 	2. Click on “Virtual Machines” in the left hand pane

- 	Find the one you need to restore either by scrolling through available choices, or by filtering it by name (top right     	  corner, just below the Owner button).
+ 	3. Find the VM you need to restore either by scrolling through available choices, or by filtering it by name (top right     	  corner, just below the Owner button).

- 	Highlight the VM you desire.
+ 	4. Highlight the VM you desire.
 Now all of the restore points related to that VM will appear.
 Select the restore point 		you desire

- 	Now click on the “Restore VM” on the menu that appears above.
+ 	5. Now click on the “Restore VM” on the menu that appears above.
 (Picture 26)

- 	You can restore the VM to the original location with same name as the original VM, or to a new location or with a new 		name.
+ 	6. You can restore the VM to the original location with same name as the original VM, or to a new location or with a new 		name.

- 	Let’s restore it to a new container.
+ 	7. Let’s restore it to a new container.
 Deselect “Restore with original settings” option

- 	Select a container where the VM will be restored to
+ 	8. Select a container where the VM will be restored to

- 	Specify new VM name
+ 	9. Specify new VM name

- 	Deselect “POWER VIRTUAL MACHINE ON” option and trigger Restore
+ 	10. Deselect “POWER VIRTUAL MACHINE ON” option and trigger Restore

-	Congratulation's your restore is underway!!
+	Congratulation's your restore is now underway!!
 Make sure to monitor the progress.

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image26.png